geosolutions-it/MapStore2/README.md

 `npm start`

-The demo runs at `http://localhost:8081` afterwards.
+The demo runs at [http://localhost:8081](http://localhost:8081) afterwards (with the Java back-end running at port `http://localhost:8080`).

-To start also the backend run:

-`npm run backend:dev`

-Install latest Maven, if needed, from <a href="https://maven.apache.org/download.cgi" target="_blank">here</a> (see [here](https://mapstore.readthedocs.io/en/latest/developer-guide/requirements/) the minimum version required).

 Build the deployable war:

 `./build.sh [version_identifier]`

-Where version_identifier is an optional identifier of the generated war that will be shown in the settings panel of the application.
+Where `version_identifier` is an optional identifier of the generated war that will be shown in the settings panel of the application.

-Deploy the generated mapstore.war file (in product/target) to your favorite J2EE container (e.g. Tomcat).
+Deploy the generated `mapstore.war` file (in `product/target`) to your favorite J2EE container (e.g. Tomcat).

 Read more on the <a href="https://mapstore.readthedocs.io/en/latest/" target="_blank">documentation site</a>.